Skip to main content

 FROM {{ ref('SRC', 'ORDERS') }}

-nodes/TARGET-DIM_CUSTOMER.sql joins two staging tables:
+Create nodes/TARGET-DIM_CUSTOMER.sql to join two staging tables:

 @id("8432ddbe-6034-4bc3-821b-8f479c5b1cdg")